 - Foot straps could use being stronger

-We’ve looked at a lot of Marcy fitness products in the past and they always review well.
-Their budget priced home rowing machine is a sound bit of fitness kit offering a good blend of features and quality for the price.
+We’ve looked at a lot of Dripex fitness products in the past and they always review well.
+Their budget-priced home rowing machine is a sound bit of fitness kit offering a good blend of features and quality for the price.

-The display shows the important stuff clearly – you can see distance, time, strokes and how many calories you’ve rowed away in your workout.
-Oddly, there’s no counter for distance – something that’s found in pretty much every budget rower we’ve tested.
-But the display itself is large, easy to read and looks better than some other budget rowing machines we’ve seen.
+For a budget rower, the display is OK, if nothing spectacular.
+It shows the important info clearly – you can see distance, time, strokes and how many calories you’ve rowed away in your workout.
+The single LCD panel is easy to read and looks better than some other budget rowing machines we’ve seen.

 It’s easy to assemble and easy to use.
-A handy tips is to layout all the parts before you start.
+A handy tip is to lay out all the parts before you start.
 As with any home gym equipment, this will take a lot of the hard work out of putting your new rowing machine together.

-The Marcy rower is highly recommended for anyone on a budget.
+The Dripex rower is highly recommended for anyone on a budget.
 It’s a great choice if you’re looking to get back into shape from the comfort of your own home.
 It’s got a solid build and folds away easily.
-Most importantly the Marcy Regatta gives a brilliant workout.
+Most importantly, anyone can get a brilliant workout.

 - Quiet and smooth to use

 - Solid build